kmwtechnology/lucille/doc/site/content/en/docs/architecture/components/Connectors/rss_connector.md

     refreshIncrement: "5m"      # re-fetch the feed every 5 minutes
 ```

 Your pipeline name can be whatever you want.
-Here, we chose cnbc's RSS feed for our URL.
+Here, we chose CNBC's RSS feed for our URL.

 3. Define what stages we would like to use to process our documents from the feed: